|

 tawdriest in Europe.
 Outside the Spring and Summer the weather can be cold and wet.

-But whatever it's problems Amsterdam is a great place to go if you're gay, and is
+But whatever it's issues Amsterdam is a great place to go if you're gay, and is

-a refreshing answer to conservative countries who believe that publicly recognising
+a very refreshing answer to conservative countries who believe that publicly recognising

-the rights of gay people is likely to lead complete moral decay and sex in the streets.
+the rights of gay people is likely to lead complete moral decay and the breakdown of all

 |